ishandixit2002/Spotify-Data-Analysis/README.md

 <br>

-I have solved the Business Problem by using SQL and Python Both.
+I have solved the Business Problem by using SQL.

 <hr>